Willi Castro Player Props: Twins vs. Guardians

 Guardians Pitching Rankings

-- The 7.6 strikeouts per nine innings compiled by the Guardians pitching staff ranks 28th in MLB.
+- The 7.7 strikeouts per nine innings put together by the Guardians pitching staff ranks 28th in the league.

-- The Guardians have a 3.87 team ERA that ranks eighth among all league pitching staffs.
+- The Guardians have the 10th-ranked team ERA among all league pitching staffs (3.89).

-- Guardians pitchers combine to allow 55 home runs (one per game), the sixth-fewest in the league.
+- Guardians pitchers combine to give up 57 home runs (one per game), the seventh-fewest in the league.

-- Bibee (1-1 with a 2.88 ERA and 34 strikeouts in 34 1/3 innings pitched) gets the start for the Guardians, his seventh of the season.
+- Allen gets the start for the Guardians, his eighth of the season.
+He is 2-2 with a 2.72 ERA and 43 strikeouts in 39 2/3 innings pitched.

-- The right-hander's most recent time out was on Saturday against the St. Louis Cardinals, when he went six innings, surrendering one earned run while allowing two hits.
+- In his last time out on Monday, the left-hander went seven scoreless innings against the Baltimore Orioles while surrendering three hits.

-- In six games this season, the 24-year-old has amassed an ERA of 2.88, with 8.9 strikeouts per nine innings.
-Opponents are hitting .226 against him.
+- The 24-year-old has an ERA of 2.72, with 9.8 strikeouts per nine innings, in seven games this season.
+Opponents are hitting .256 against him.

 © 2023 Data Skrive.
 All rights reserved.